 In other research, yoga has been shown to improve lipid levels in healthy participants, as well as sugar levels in patients, reducing the need for medication.
 After all, the inner peace that yoga offers people generously, reduces the heart rate and deep breaths better oxygenate one’s whole body.

-11. It allow a better nervous system control:
+11. It allows a better nervous system control:

 There are so many possibilities that yoga offers, that yogis who are at an advanced level and practice it for many years, can control their body in amazing ways and even through the nervous system.
 It has been observed that they can cause unusual heart rate fluctuations, produce specific brain signal patterns, and even change their body temperature.